cjdev2/squads-system/README.md

-# Squads App
+# Squads System

-The Squads app is a tool for defining, visualizing and analyzing a spotify-style product+engineering organziation.
+The Squads system is a set of tools for defining, visualizing and analyzing a spotify-style product engineering organziation.